nchenderson/HDS629notes/docs/index.md

 # Preface {-}

-This contains some of the course notes for Biostatistics 629.
+This will contain some of the course notes for Biostatistics 629, Winter 2021.